 Green Tea was created in 2019 by sustainability student employees Diego Velasquez '20 and Marie Caspard '20 to tell stories about sustainability from the perspective of faculty, staff, students, and community members.
-Since Spring 2021, new co-hosts Holden Turner '21 and Juliette Min '22 have continued the show through periods of remote and hybrid learning, and as of fall 2021 are bringing the show back into the WBOR studio where it all began.
-In Spring 2022, new co-host Nick Sibiryakov '25 joins Juliette Min '22 back in WBOR to share more sustainable stories.
+Green Tea continued through periods of remote and hybrid learning and is now back into the WBOR studio where it all began to continue sharing more sustainable stories.

-Green Tea season six recounts programming and events put on by the Sustainability Office and beyond to encourage sustainability and climate action as well as address eco-anxiety in the Spring of 2022.
+Green Tea season six recounts programming and events put on by the Sustainability Office and beyond to encourage sustainability and climate action in the Spring of 2022.

 Welcome to Green Tea Season 6, Episode 1!
 In this episode, we introduce Nick Sibiryakov, our new co-host, to our listeners and share our plans for Season 6!

 Welcome to Episode II of Season 6, where we sit down with Professor Erik Nelson to talk about institutional approaches to climate change, how to incentivize energy efficiency and other climate-friendly practices, and recent technological change in the energy vehicle industry.

 Welcome to Episode III of Season 6, where we sit down with Samira and Lemona to discuss their alternative spring break trip to New York, where they examined the history and evolution of cities, with a focus on environmental racism.